-Where a normal designer might take charge of one segmented part of the process before handing off, a full-stack designer will see the project through to its execution, focusing on the full picture of the project from day one.
+Where a normal designer might take charge of one segmented part of the process before handing off (and tackle other areas as needs and without any specific professional development in that specific area), a full-stack designer will see the project through to its execution, focusing on the full picture of the project from day one.

 2. What are the benefits of being a full-stack designer?

 This criticism has meant it’s highly tempting to want to hone in as much as possible when it comes to job specs, and opt for a career that means you’ll excel at one thing rather than being a jack of all trades.
 However, being a full-stack designer and having a skill set that straddles multiple disciplines is hugely advantageous.